LukeMoody01/flutter_navigator/README.md

 To create your own implementation, all you need to do is implement the interface IFlutterNavigator and provide all the needed methods and properties.

-### Examples

-- [BLoC Navigation](https://github.com/LukeMoody01/flutter_navigator/tree/main/examples/bloc_navigation) - an example of how to use the FlutterNavigator within a BLoC.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.